Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

 \subsubsection{Size effect analysis}

-As Salviato et al. \cite{salviato2019} pointed out, $G_\text{f,LEFM}^\text{(II)}$ increases with the specimen size increase (see \Cref{tab_exp}) and thus the LEFM-based compliance calibration method failed to characterize the fracture energy of the specimen material as a unique material property.
-To address this issue, Bažant’s type-II size effect law \cite{bazant1984} was applied to the experimental data for fracture energy analysis.
-Detailed descriptions of the application of the size effect law can be found in the work of Salviato et al. \cite{salviato2019,salviato2016}.
+As Salviato et al. \cite{salviato2019} pointed out, $G_\text{f,LEFM}$ increased with the specimen size increase, and thus the LEFM-based compliance calibration method would not be suitable to characterize the fracture energy of the specimen material as a unique material property.
+To address this issue, Bažant's type-II size effect law \cite{bazant1984} was applied to the experimental data for fracture energy analysis.
+Detailed descriptions of the application of the size effect law can be found in Refs. \cite{salviato2019,salviato2016}.
 For completeness, some parts of these works are briefly introduced in this section.
-The mode-II interlaminar fracture energy $G^\text{(II)}_\text{f}$ and effective FPZ size $c^\text{(II)}_\text{f}$ of the material can be experimentally obtained as follows \cite{bazant1990,bazant1998-2}:
+The mode-II interlaminar fracture energy $G^\text{(II)}$ and effective FPZ size $c_\text{f}$ of the material can be obtained by \cite{bazant1990,bazant1998-2}: